Adsorption: Langmuir

-These four assumptions are seldom all true: there are always imperfections on the surface, adsorbed molecules are not necessarily inert, and the mechanism is clearly not the same for the very first molecules to adsorb to a surface as for the last.
+These four assumptions are seldom all true: there are always imperfections on the surface, adsorbed molecules are not necessarily inert, and the mechanism is clearly not the same for the first molecules to adsorb to a surface as for the last.
 The fourth condition is the most troublesome, as frequently more molecules will adsorb to the monolayer; this problem is addressed by the BET isotherm for relatively flat (non-microporous) surfaces.
 The Langmuir isotherm is nonetheless the first choice for most models of adsorption and has many applications in surface kinetics (usually called Langmuir–Hinshelwood kinetics) and thermodynamics.

 Langmuir suggested that adsorption takes place through this mechanism: $A_\text{g} + S \rightleftharpoons AS$, where A is a gas molecule, and S is an adsorption site.
 The direct and inverse rate constants are k and k−1.
 If we define surface coverage, $\theta$, as the fraction of the adsorption sites occupied, in the equilibrium we have: